-A student who fails to maintain satisfactory academic standards at the end of any term will automatically be placed on academic probation for the next term.
-A student placed on academic probation will not be allowed to register for classes until the student has (a) participated in an Academic Probation Workshop or (b) met with a Student Services Career and Academic advisor.
+A student who fails to maintain satisfactory academic standards at the end of any term will automatically be placed on academic probation for the next term, and each term GPA will be monitored until a an overall 2.0 GPA is achieved.
+A student placed on academic probation will not be allowed to register for classes until the student has (a) participated in an Academic Probation Workshop or (b) met with a Student Services Career and Academic advisor or member of the Student Wellness Center.
 Either of these establishes corrective conditions to help the student achieve satisfactory performance while continuing probationary enrollment.
 The hold on registration would then be lifted and documentation of the corrective actions is recorded and maintained by the counseling and career services team.
 A student on academic probation who continuously fails to achieve satisfactory academic standards for three consecutive semesters is subject to academic suspension and will not be allowed to register for the next term.
-The Assistant Director in the Division of Student Success or his or her designee must approve re-enrollment following the academic suspension period.
-At each level of academic probation, a member of the advising staff will explain the probationary period and requirements to students.
+The Assistant Director of Student Support Services in the Division of Student Success or his or her designee must approve re-enrollment following the academic suspension period.
+At each level of academic probation, a member of the wellness center or advising staff will explain the probationary period and requirements to students.
 All students enrolled in college credit courses are subject to maintaining the college's satisfactory academic progress policies.